 I went on to do a multitude of backpacking trips in North Carolina, Colorado, Hawaii, New Zealand, California, Florida, and even Patagonia.
+In fact, I’ve hiked on all but 2 continents (Africa & Australia, although NZ should be a substitute for Australia).
 It’s been almost exactly 4 years since I completed my first long section hike on the AT, which kicked off my entry into long-distance hiking.
 I’d broached the 80 mile mark several times but this was the first hike I went over 100 miles in one go.
 I joined my Florida friends Risk Taker and Got Away to start at Fontana Dam, NC, traveling all the way through the Smokies to Hot Springs, NC.
 Unlike my first AT hike, I carried a really lightweight kit, with only a tarp as a shelter and a frameless backpack that weighed 12 oz.
 As section hikers, we were required to stay in the GSMNP shelters, so I didn’t need much… but I’d also progressed a lot since the early 2000’s.
 See my AT gear list for more information on my gear for this upcoming hike.

 Aside from a bout of poison ivy and bug bites that made my ankle swell so bad it almost forced me off the trail, the hike was great!
 It gave me a very good idea of what it’s like to be a thru-hiker.
 I shortly followed up this success with a 500 mile thru-hike of the Colorado Trail.
 By then, I’d caught the thru-hiking bug…bad.